ulfk/GameOfLife/README.md

 ## ToDo

-- add functionality to save universe to file
 - if universe is in stable state stop the timer
+- add history for generations to be able to step back-/forward

 ## Bookmarks